-At the Board of Directors Meeting of May 24, 2006, the Company made a resolution regarding the basic policies on the establishment of internal control systems pursuant to the Companies Act and confirmed the status of established internal control systems.
-Henceforth, whenever there are organizational changes or changes to company rules, resolutions are made at Board of Directors meetings with regard to the revision of the basic policies.
-The details of resolutions regarding the basic policies as of the end of the fiscal year under review and an overview of the operation status of internal control systems for the fiscal year under review are as follows:
+At the Board of Directors Meeting, the Company makes a resolution regarding the basic policies on the establishment of internal control systems pursuant to the Companies Act, confirms the status of established internal control systems and its operation at the end of every fiscal period, and reports it to the Board of Directors Meeting.
+The details of resolutions regarding the basic policies as of the end of the fiscal year under review and an overview of the operation status of internal control systems for the fiscal year under review are as follows.
+Based on the resolution passed at the 197th Ordinary General Meeting of Shareholders held on June 25, 2020, the Company transited to a Company with Audit and Supervisory Committee on the same day.
+Therefore, the following describes systems and overview after the transition.